Guidelines for Authors

 A few pointers on structure are provided below to help you develop a quality abstract.

 1. Kindly follow the format of a traditional, unstructured abstract, written as a continuous paragraph with no breaks.
+Your abstract should be no more than one page.

 2. In introducing the study, it is helpful to include your research problem, as well as the rationale for the study.
 As a guide, don’t let your introduction exceed more than two sentences; it should be concise enough to neatly lead the reader into your research objectives and methodological design.